On special Riemann xi function formulae of Hardy involving the digamma function: Introduction and Main formulas

-Koshliakov [12] gives a similar integral to (1.1) but squaring the $\Xi(t)(t^2+\frac{1}{4})^{-1}$ function.
 Moll and Dixit state his result in [6, Theorem 4.4], and offer further interesting generalizations.
 However, we noticed a slightly different form of this integral based on the type of proof we used in the previous theorem.